 - Mangoes: Use the sweetest Manila or Ataulfo mangoes.
 If not available, use another mango variety that is ripe, sweet, and not too stringy.

-- Tapioca Starch: This stabilizer thickens the mixture and prevents ice crystals from forming by absorbing excess water.
+- Tapioca starch: This stabilizer thickens the mixture and prevents ice crystals from forming by absorbing excess water.
 Alternatively, you can use cassava or arrowroot flour in a 1:1 ratio.
 Another option is to use slightly less cornstarch or a small amount of xanthan gum.

 - Cheese: You can use mild cheddar cheese, Edam cheese (queso de bola), or choose one with a mild, salty flavor that you enjoy eating.